meltano/sdk/docs/implementation/partitioning.md

 ## If you do want to utilize partitioning

-To take advantage of paritioning, first override the `Stream.partitions` property, returning a list of dictionaries, where each dictionary uniquely defines the construct of a partition.
+To take advantage of partitioning, first override the `Stream.partitions` property, returning a list of dictionaries, where each dictionary uniquely defines the construct of a partition.
 For instance, a regionally partitioned stream may return the following: